Considering Plastic Surgery? Ask the Experts!

 Q: Are there medications I should stop taking before surgery?

 A: Never stop taking any medications prescribed by a physician unless that physician gives you the okay to stop.
 In certain cases patients that are on blood thinners may be asked to contact their cardiologist or prescribing doctor to see if it is okay for them to stop taking their medication for a short period of time.

-Q: Is the hospital accredited and is the anesthesiologist certified?
+Q: Is the hospital accredited?

 Q: When do I pay for my surgery?